Mcfeenix/Mcfeenix/README.md

-## Welcome to Heidi L's data analysis project portfolio! 👋
-These are some projects that I have worked on to demonstrate my skills to potential employers.
+### These are some of the data analysis projects that I have worked on to demonstrate my skills to potential employers.
+Please explore, and I hope to hear from you soon!
 ### 1. [Data Cleaning with Python](https://mcfeenix.github.io/Data-Cleaning-with-Python/)
 ### [Exploratory Data Analysis with Python]